Kim Kardashian Takes North & Saint For Fun-Filled Day At Disneyland As Kanye Finishes Album

 Kim has spoken out before about how much Saint loves his new baby sister, and it’s obvious these two will be BFFs!
 “He loves his little sister, he’s so sweet with her,” Kim told Ellen DeGeneres earlier this year.
 “I always have to watch out for him — he smothers her.
 He jumps in her crib!”
 How precious is that?

 While Kim and the kids lived it up at Disney, Kanye West, 40, was busy at work.
-The rapper has been holed up in the mountains of Wyoming putting the finishing touches on his album, which due out on May 25.
+The rapper has been holed up in the mountains of Wyoming putting the finishing touches on his album, which is set to drop on May 25.
 He’s reportedly rented a secluded home that’s literally on the top of a mountain!
 Hey, whatever gets your creative juices flowing!